Nannie Doss: Later marriages

 Soon after, the couple's house, which had been left to Lanning's sister, burned down.
 The insurance money went to Nannie, who quickly banked it, and after Lanning's mother died in her sleep, Nannie left North Carolina and ended up at her sister Dovie's home.
 Dovie was bedridden and soon after Nannie's arrival she died.

 Looking for yet another husband, Nannie joined a dating service called the Diamond Circle Club and soon met Richard L. Morton of Jamestown, North Carolina.
 They married in 1952 in Emporia, Kansas.
 He did not have a drinking problem, but he was adulterous.
 Before she poisoned him, she poisoned her mother, Louisa, in January 1953 when she came to live with them.
 Morton died three months later on May 19, 1953.

 Nannie married Samuel Doss of Tulsa, Oklahoma, in June 1953.
 Doss was a Nazarene minister who had lost his family to a tornado in Carroll County, Arkansas.
 Samuel disapproved of the romance novels and stories that his wife adored.
 In September, Samuel was admitted to the hospital with flu-like symptoms.
 The hospital diagnosed a severe digestive tract infection.
 He was treated and released on October 5.
 Samuel died on October 12, 1954.
-Nannie killed him that evening in her rush to collect the two life insurance policies she had taken out on him.
+Nannie killed him that evening in her rush to collect the two life-insurance policies she had taken out on him.
 This sudden death alerted his doctor, who ordered an autopsy.
 The autopsy revealed a huge amount of arsenic in his system.
 Nannie was promptly arrested.

 Confession and conviction

 Doss confessed to killing four of her husbands, her mother, her sister, her grandson, and her mother-in-law.
 The state of Oklahoma centered its case only on Samuel Doss.
 Nannie Doss was prosecuted by J. Howard Edmondson, who later became governor of Oklahoma.
-She pleaded guilty on May 17, 1955, and was sentenced to life imprisonment; the state did not pursue the death penalty due to her sex.
+She pled guilty on May 17, 1955, and was sentenced to life imprisonment; the state did not pursue the death penalty due to her sex.
 Doss was never charged with the other deaths.
 She died from leukemia in the hospital ward of the Oklahoma State Penitentiary in 1965.
-She is buried at Oak Hill Memorial Park.
+She is buried at Oak Hill Memorial Park in McAlester, Oklahoma.